paradisedan/pitch-transfer-api/README.md

 - For female voices:
   - `min_pitch`: 100
   - `max_pitch`: 500

+## Notes on Resynthesis Methods

+- **overlap-add**: Standard PSOLA method available in all Praat installations
+- **lpc**: Linear Predictive Coding, good for preserving formants
+- **straight**: Advanced method that may not be available in standard Praat installations.
+If specified but not available, the API will automatically fall back to overlap-add.

+## Quality Improvements

+The current implementation includes several features to improve the naturalness of speech-to-speech transfers:

+1. **Formant Preservation**:
+   - Preserves the vocal characteristics of the target speaker
+   - Reduces "robotic" qualities in the output
+   - Maintains more natural timbre while changing pitch

+2. **Advanced Pitch Analysis**:
+   - `voicing_threshold`: Controls which parts of the signal are considered voiced (lower values = more voiced segments)
+   - `octave_cost`: Penalizes pitch candidates that are far from the median pitch (higher values = more stable pitch)
+   - `octave_jump_cost`: Penalizes large jumps in pitch between adjacent frames (higher values = smoother pitch contours)
+   - `voiced_unvoiced_cost`: Penalizes transitions between voiced and unvoiced segments (higher values = fewer transitions)

+## Troubleshooting

 - For fixing "robotic" sounding results:
   - `voicing_threshold`: 0.4 (lower for more voiced segments)